Atlanta Multimeter Accident Attorneys

 The longer you wait to pursue a Georgia product liability claim, the weaker your claim gets.
 This is because:

-(i) evidence tends to deteriorate over time (including witness memories), and
+(i) the evidence tends to deteriorate over time (including witness memories), and

 (ii) the statute of limitations deadline approaches, allowing less time to prepare an effective case.

-For your free, no-obligation case consultation, call Georgia products liability attorneys at (855) GA-INJURY or (404) 991-5950; otherwise fill out our online contact form so that we can schedule a meeting to discuss your case.
+For your free, no-obligation case consultation, call our Atlanta multimeter accident attorneys at (855) GA-INJURY or (404) 991-5950; ,otherwise fill out our online contact form so that we can schedule a meeting to discuss your case.